KFL4040 – Feminist Theory

 * One mandatory oral presentation (15 minutes).
 A written Version (2-3 pages) of the presentation must be submitted in Canvas no later than a week after the presentation is given in class.

-* The presentation must be approved.
+* The presentation must be approved by the teacher.

 Use of sources and citation